wsherry/SYSC3303_Project/README.md

 Alan Lin:
--Update Error Simulation to have a seperate drop down for error 4 simulations -Update Error Simulation to have a seperate drop down for error 5 simulations
+-Update Error Simulation to have a seperate drop down for error 4 simulations -Update Error Simulation to have a seperate drop down for error 5 simulations -Bug fixes, including issues with send and receiving data packets and changing the client connection to use the same port for sending and receiving data

 Pragya Singh:
 -Read me